 \section{The case of bounded continuous variables}

-In this section we study $H_C$ with bounded continuous variables, i.e., by scaling $C=\left\{0,1\right\}^n\times [0,1]^m$.
-We first give a description of $\text{conv}(H_C)$ for the case $n=m=1$ and discuss the difficulties in obtaining the convex hull description for the general case (Section~\ref{sec:constraintsBounded}).
-Then we describe valid inequalities that can be efficiently implemented in branch-and-cut algorithms (Section~\ref{sec:validBounded}).
+In this section we study $H_\rev\G$ with bounded continuous variables, i.e., by scaling $\rev\G=\left\{0,1\right\}^n\times [0,1]^m$.
+We first give a description of $\text{conv}(H_\rev\G)$ for the case $n=m=1$ and discuss the difficulties in obtaining the convex hull description for the general case (Section~\ref{sec:constraintsBounded}).
+Then we describe valid conic quadratic inequalities that can be used with off-the-shelf solvers (Section~\ref{sec:validBounded}).